-ASQ-Certified Six Sigma Master Black Belt, Professor of Operations and Supply Chain Management, Co-Director, Center for Global Supply Chain & Process Management
+ASQ-Certified Six Sigma Master Black Belt, Professor of Operations and Supply Chain Management, Co-Director, Operations and Supply Chain Center

 Darla Moore School of Business